vblanco20-1/vulkan-guide/docs/new_chapter_3/building_pipeline.md

 We will call this `init_triangle_pipeline()` from `init_pipelines()` function.

-Lets write that function We will start by loading the 2 shaders into VkShaderModules, like we did with the compute shader, but this time more shaders.
+Lets write that function.
+We will start by loading the 2 shaders into VkShaderModules, like we did with the compute shader, but this time more shaders.

 <!-- codegen from tag triangle_shaders on file E:\ProgrammingProjects\vulkan-guide-2\chapter-3/vk_engine.cpp -->
 ```cpp